 Both psoriasis and psoriatic arthritis, as well as rheumatoid arthritis, are increasingly being linked to the gut.
 Although different in diagnosis, they are regarded as autoimmune and both show raised inflammation in blood tests (CRP).
 Inflammatory disorders are increasingly being linked to gut dysbiosis (imbalance).

-In our clinical studies we found that inflammation was reduced in groups that had high CRP-inflammation groups that were taking our PhycoDigest seaweed extracts, and this might be one of the mechanisms that led to case studies of reduced psoriasis.
+In our clinical studies, we found that inflammation was reduced in high CRP-inflammation groups that were taking our PhycoDigest seaweed extracts, and this might be one of the mechanisms that led to case studies of reduced psoriasis.
 How this works is still being studied, but it could be a result of direct interaction of our connective tissue like seaweed extracts with the gut lining and immune system, or effects on the microbiota that reside in your gut.

 3. Are there benefits to putting seaweed on your skin too?

-Because of the special structure of our seaweed extract that mimic human connective tissue, we undertook a series of studies with human skin cells and wound healing research.
-We found that unlike other seaweed extracts, our seaweed PhycoDerm extracts are recognised by special receptors on human skin cell membranes and have a strong binding affinity.
-This means that humans cells attached to and thrice on our extract which also modulates and protects natural collagen in the skin.
+There is a special molecular structure in our seaweed extract that mimics human connective tissue.
+We are using this molecule in its purest form to look at protecting and regenerating human skin.
+We have found that, unlike other seaweed extracts, our seaweed PhycoDerm extracts are recognised by special receptors on human skin cell membranes and have a strong binding affinity.
+This means that humans cells attached to and thrive on our extract which allows them to thrive, migrate and produce natural collagen in the skin.
 In addition the extract is protecting the collagen that is made.
-This is why we have developed a new skin product range featuring both connective tissue rich and peptide rich extracts for cleansing and caring for your skin daily.
+This is why we have developed our PhycoDerm skincare range featuring both connective tissue rich and peptide rich extracts for cleansing and caring for your skin daily.